 And just a note – we eat a lot of mayo so I make a full jar which is good for a couple weeks in the fridge.
 Ours never lasts that long.
 But this recipe can easily be halved if you don’t eat mayo that often.

 Now pour the oil into the jar on top of the other stuff.
 Just pour it in, no rhyme or reason here – the blender will do all the work.
-If you’ve ever made mayo by hand (how I made it when I first started) or with a food processor, the oil part is way complicated.
+If you’ve ever made mayo by hand (how I made it when I first started) or with a food processor, the oil pouring part is very complicated.
 I won’t go into it here, I’ll just suggest using this method.

 Start with your blender all the way at the bottom of the jar and pulse a couple of times.
 You’ll see some white stuff start to form and float to the top – that’s your mayo!
 It looks like this.
 Seriously so easy, just adding ingredients in a jar and pushing a button.

 Once you see mayo forming like the above pic, you can blend at full speed while slowly pulling your blender up from the bottom.
-Like this.
 If you don’t have mayo forming at this point I’m going to guess your ingredients were cold, added in the wrong order, or the oil is poor quality – just guesses!

 A note on oil

-All finished!
+All finished.
 This whole process takes maybe 2 minutes.
 So while making your own condiments may seem extra, its actually really convenient, way cheaper than buying organic, and superior in delicioiusness.

 As long as you always have plenty of oil and eggs on hand, you’ll never again run out of mayo.

 Here we have it, a freshly made jar of homemade mayonnaise.
-Add this to my ever growing list of oddly gratifying things – mayo making.

-- 1/2 lemon, juiced or 2 T lemon juice.
+- 2 T lemon juice

-- 1/4 t sea salt
+- ¼ t sea salt

 - 1 T ACV